niess/alouette/README.md

 ## Description

-ALOUETTE is a backward Monte-Carlo library for tau decays.
-It is built over tauola-fortran (v2.9, LHC) from the [TAUOLA universal interface](http://tauolapp.web.cern.ch/tauolapp/).
+ALOUETTE is a C wrapper over [TAUOLA][TAUOLA] allowing to perform both forward and backward Monte-Carlo tau decays.
+It is built over tauola-fortran distribution from the [TAUOLA universal interface](http://tauolapp.web.cern.ch/tauolapp/) (1.1.8, LHC).
 The library API provides the following C functions:

 ```c
 /* Perform a forward Monte-Carlo tau decay. */